shimkiv/trust-java/README.md

 * Verification rules are processed [softly](https://joel-costigliola.github.io/assertj/assertj-core-features-highlight.html)

 Please note that the substituted value(s) of the placeholders/templates will be [normalized](https://www.w3.org/TR/xpath/#function-normalize-space) before use.

+You can override the defaults by using corresponding system properties.
+Please refer to the [TrustConfig](https://github.com/shimkiv/trust-java/blob/master/src/main/java/com/shimkiv/trust/config/TrustConfig.java) file (the `TRUST settings` section).

 ### Examples